-Bulgaria is leaning on nuclear power, renewables and energy efficiency in its efforts to achieve full decarbonization by 2050, Minister of Energy Rosen Hristov said.
+Bulgaria is leaning on nuclear power, renewables and energy efficiency in its efforts to achieve full decarbonization by 2050, Minister of Energy Rossen Hristov said.
 The government is discussing plans to gradually install several gigawatts of solar power facilities within the Maritsa East Mines (Mini Maritsa iztok) complex.

-Electricity consumption will be increasing with the electrification of industry and transportation and the introduction of hydrogen as a replacement for natural gas, Minister of Energy of Bulgaria Rosen Hristov said, as quoted by Dir.bg.
+Electricity consumption will be increasing with the electrification of industry and transportation and the introduction of hydrogen as a replacement for natural gas, Minister of Energy of Bulgaria Rossen Hristov said, as quoted by Dir.bg.
 In his view, the simultaneous deployment of nuclear and renewable energy capacities is the most appropriate way for the country to decarbonize by mid-century and secure enough electricity.

 Bulgaria needs power at “an extremely affordable price while maintaining its leading position in the region as an exporter,” Hristov pointed out.
 He also highlighted the positive effects of energy efficiency measures, especially for industry.